bit24-com/slate/source/includes/overview.md

    1)  REST
    2)  JSON
    3)  Google Protobuf's
-   4)  Black Ocean Proprietary Binary Protocol
+   4)  Black Ocean's Proprietary Binary Protocol
 ## Difference between messages through the various delivery protocols
    Once the data has been extracted from the socket buffer, the messages themselves have no differences.
 JSON over TCP/IP is the same as JSON over websockets.
 The only protocol with a real difference is REST but fortunately, there is only one delivery mechanism for it.
 Therefore since every user has their own way of reading data from the socket buffer, we will not delve into that area.
 Instead, this document is intended to explain how to parse the data which was received irregardless of the delivery mechanism be it TCP/IP or Websockets.

 ## Message Headers
    Most messages in the Black Ocean messaging protocols have a header preceeding the message.
-Message Headers help the server to know how much data to process and not even try to process the data until a full message is received and to know which message to create without peeking into the message to find the message type.
+Message headers increase throughput by preventing the processing of data until a full message is received.
+The message headers also clearly define the message type received which adds efficiency in the processing of incoming data.
 The different message headers will be explained in the appropriate Messaging Protocol Sections.
-In each messaging protocol, the encapsulation of the message type will be different but for reference sake we will list them here:
+In Black Oceans messaging protocols, there are two ways to identify the message received, one from the afore mentioned header and the other is from the message itself.
+The message types in the header are listed below:
 ### Char message types
         BOClientLogon = 'H'
         BORiskUpdateRequest = 'w'